nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Adding a note : `addnote`

-Add a note to an existing person in the address book
+Add a note to an existing person in CLinicMate.

-Format: `addnote i/IC_NUMBER n/NOTE`
+Format: `addnote IC_NUMBER n/NOTE (-replace)`

 * Adds a note to the person with the specified `IC_NUMBER`.
 The IC number refers to the IC number shown in the displayed person list.
 The IC_NUMBER **must be the FULL IC NUMBER**.
+* IC number must be valid and currently exist in the database.
 * Existing values will be updated to the input values.
-* When adding notes, the new note added will be appended to the current note of the person. i.e. current note is preserved
+* When adding notes, the new note added will be appended to the current note of the person. i.e. current note is preserved.
+* The `-replace` flag can be used to replace the current note with the new note.

 Examples:
-*  `addnote i/T0123456A n/Patient has diabetes` Adds a note `Patient has diabetes` to the person with the IC number `T0123456A` in the address book.
+*  `addnote T0123456A n/Patient has diabetes` Adds a note `Patient has diabetes` to the person with the IC number `T0123456A` in CLinicMate.
+* `addnote T0123456A n/Patient has diabetes -replace` Replaces the note of the person with the IC number `T0123456A` with `Patient has diabetes`.

 ### Locating persons by ic number: `find`

-Find an existing person in the address book using their IC_NUMBER.
+Find an existing person in CinicMate using their IC_NUMBER.

 Format: `find IC_NUMBER`

+* Deletes the person with the specified `IC_NUMBER`.
+* The IC_NUMBER refers to the IC number shown in the displayed person list.
+* The IC_NUMBER **must be the FULL IC NUMBER**.
 * The search is case-insensitive. e.g `t0123456a` will match `T0123456A`.
 * Only the IC number is searched.
 * Only full IC number will be matched e.g. `T0123456A` will not match `T0123A`.